 | Team Readiness | 15% | 20% | 15% | 35% |

-Ravio's 2026 startup compensation research suggests that paying everyone at the 50th percentile — the default position most companies take — rarely makes strategic sense[14].
-Early-stage startups with constrained cash may do better positioning base salaries in the 25th to 40th percentile range and competing on equity and growth trajectory.
-Series C companies approaching scale often need 60th to 75th percentile positioning for roles where attrition would be most damaging[11] — though exact benchmarks shift with market conditions, so treat these as guidelines rather than hard rules.
+Ravio's 2026 startup compensation research suggests paying everyone at the 50th percentile — the default most companies fall into — rarely makes strategic sense[14].
+Cash-constrained early-stage shops often do better positioning base in the 25th to 40th percentile and competing on equity and growth.
+Series C companies tend to need 60th to 75th percentile positioning for roles where attrition would hurt the most[11].
+The exact bands shift with the market — these are guidelines, not rules.

-The synthesizer's comp module doesn't just compare numbers.
+The comp module does not just compare numbers.
 It contextualizes them.
-If a candidate's ask is at the 70th percentile but your company is Series A, the system flags this as a risk and suggests alternative structuring — more equity, a signing bonus that smooths the gap, or a six-month review with a built-in raise.
-The goal is to arm the hiring manager with options, not just a red or green light.
+A candidate at the 70th percentile asking a Series A company gets flagged as a risk with named alternatives — more equity, a signing bonus that smooths the gap, a six-month review with a built-in raise.
+The hiring manager gets options, not a stoplight.

-Informal feedback is often the most honest feedback.
-An interviewer who writes "mixed signals" on a scorecard might have typed "honestly I'm not sure about this person's collaboration style, they interrupted me three times during the pair programming session" in a DM to the recruiter.
-That DM contains far more actionable signal than the scorecard.
+Informal feedback is usually the honest feedback.
+An interviewer who writes 'mixed signals' on a scorecard might have typed 'honestly I'm not sure about this person's collaboration style, they interrupted me three times during the pair programming session' in a DM to the recruiter.
+The DM has more actionable signal than the scorecard.
+The form was for the record.
+The DM was the truth.

-The synthesizer's Slack module searches hiring-related channels for mentions of the candidate and the role.
-It extracts themes, assigns basic sentiment scores, and — critically — surfaces any concerns that don't appear in the formal ATS feedback.
-This isn't about surveillance.
-The search scope is limited to channels the hiring team already agreed to use for recruitment discussions, and it only activates during the final review stage.
+The Slack module scans hiring channels for mentions of the candidate and role.
+It pulls themes, scores basic sentiment, and surfaces concerns absent from the formal ATS feedback.
+This is not surveillance.
+The scope is limited to the channels the hiring team agreed up front would carry recruitment discussion, and it only runs at the final review stage.

-At one 200-person company that piloted this workflow, 34% of synthesizer reports contained at least one Slack-sourced flag that didn't appear in any formal interview feedback.
-In four cases during a single quarter, those flags directly changed the hiring decision from "hire" to "hold pending additional reference checks."
+At one 200-person company piloting this workflow, 34% of synthesizer reports surfaced at least one Slack-sourced flag absent from the formal feedback.
+In four cases inside a single quarter, those flags moved the decision from 'hire' to 'hold pending references.'
 The information was always there.
 It just never reached the person with the signing authority.

-Compensation benchmarking tool with API (Pave, Ravio, or Carta)
+Compensation benchmark tool with API access (Pave, Ravio, or Carta)

 Slack workspace with dedicated hiring channels per role

-Project management tool for team capacity data (Linear, Jira, Asana)
+Project management tool exposing capacity data (Linear, Jira, Asana)

 Cowork or equivalent agent orchestration platform